fudge88/dating-app/README.md

 GET is used to get data from the server or better known as READ, POST is used to CREATE new data, PUT is used to UPDATE data, and DELETE is used to delete data.

-Or better known as CRUD (Create-Read-Update-Delete) functionalit.
+Or better known as CRUD (Create-Read-Update-Delete) functionality.

 #### Routing Table: